rutuj24/Doc_Syst/README.md

 Whole appointment summary is filled in a form(voice assisted using anyang library)<br>
 Whole summary is sent to the patient automaticaly after the session is over<br>
-An entry of the same is also stored in a database accessible by the doctors and staff
+An entry of the same is also stored in a database accessible by the doctors and staff<br><br>

+TO DO:<br>
+Email verification for users <br>
+Sendin session summary in pdf format <br>
+Better UI